Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Bison breaking through deep snow.

-Yellowstone's bison don't migrate south like other animals—they tough it out.
+Yellowstone's bison don't migrate south like other animals.
+Instead, they tough it out.
 In winter, you'll see them swinging their massive heads side to side to clear snow and reach grass.
 Steam often rises from their fur in the morning, giving them an almost prehistoric look.
 The best places to spot them are along the road between Mammoth and Lamar Valley, where they often block traffic as they follow the plowed roadbeds.

 Wolves in Lamar Valley (prime wolf-watching season)